 The recent boom in no-code tools has made conversational solutions accessible to businesses of all shapes and sizes.
 For instance, with Landbot, you can build a conversational form within minutes whether or not you decide to use a pre-existing template.
 The drag and drop canvas allows professionals with little to no technical skill to create personalized data collection flows:

-Online forms became popular because they helped businesses deal with large volumes of requests and inquiries.
-And, while that was the only viable automation option available to collect user email addresses and other data, trying to optimize your form was the best you could do to increase conversation rates.
+Online forms became popular because they helped businesses deal with large volumes of requests and inquiries from their visitors and prospects.
+While that was the only viable automation option available, trying to optimize your form was the best you could do to increase conversation rates.

 However, times have changed.
 Today, you can do more than try to fix a few bad online forms.
 No-code conversational form builders offer you the opportunity to automate in a more interactive and personalized way that doesn’t alienate your prospects.

-Are you ready to give chatbots a try?
+Are you ready to give chatbots a try and improve your lead generation processes?